-DHY 1511 - Preventive Concepts I
+DHY 1511 - Preventive Concepts I 3 Credit hours

 Provides and introduction to the principles and techniques used in the recognition and primary treatment in oral diseases.
 Additionally, this course assists the student in developing skills to treat a diverse population of individuals including those that are physically and mentally compromised.